 '''

 import logging

-from scrapy.utils.log import configure_logging

 logging.basicConfig(

 filename='log.txt',

 format='%(levelname)s: %(message)s',

-level=logging.INFO
+level=logging.INF0

 )

 '''

 Refer to Run Scrapy from a script for more details about using Scrapy this way.

 4.2 Stats Collection

 Scrapy provides a convenient facility for collecting stats in the form of key/values, where values are often counters.
 The facility is called the Stats Collector, and can be accessed through the stats attribute of the Crawler API, as illustrated by the examples in the Common Stats Collector uses section below.